 - Never try to crank or start the engine.
-Water trapped in the intake manifold or inside air intake silencer would enter the combustion chamber through the intake valves and may cause damage to the engine. - An engine flooded with water must be properly drained, lubricant replaced (oil change), operated (cranking of engine), then lubricant replaced again, otherwise parts will be seriously damaged.
+Water trapped in the intake manifold would enter the combustion chamber through the intake valves and may cause damage to the engine. - An engine flooded with water must be properly drained, lubricant replaced (oil change), operated (boil out procedure), then lubricant replaced again, otherwise parts will be seriously damaged.